Probing symmetric teleparallel gravity in the early universe: Scalar field inflation

 Let us now make the same choice of the potential as in the case-1, viz., $V(\phi)= V_0-{V_1\over \phi}$, so that it remains almost flat as $\phi$ is large, and slow roll is admissible.
 Therefore, following two sets for the expressions of $\epsilon, ~\eta$ \eqref{SR2} and $N$ \eqref{Nphi2} are found,

 corresponding to a plus \eqref{para2} and minus \eqref{para21} sign appearing before the square root.
 In Table-2, we present a data set for the set of expressions \eqref{para2}, while Table-3 is presented for \eqref{para21}.
 In both the tables, we have varied ${V_0\over V_1}$ between $4.4 M_P^{-1} \leq\phi_i\leq 5.6 M_P^{-1}$, so that $r$ and $n_s$ lie within the experimental limit.
 Further, the number of e-folds for Table-2 and Table-3 are found to vary with in the range $48 \leq N \leq 56$ and $53 \leq N \leq 61$ respectively, which are sufficient to solve the horizon and flatness problems.
-Clearly, the fit is outstanding, since the scalar to tensor ratio is able to sustain further constraints, which might appear from future analysis.\\
+Clearly, the inflationary parameters not only admit current observational constraints, the scalar to tensor ratio is able to sustain further constraints, which might appear from future analysis.
+The variation of $n_s$ with $r$ for the table 2 and table 3 are shown in figure 2 and figure 3 respectively.\\

 Let us now compute the energy scale of inflation in view of the relation \eqref{soln2}, considering the last but one data, ($N = 50$, for which $\phi_i = 3.0M_P,~ \alpha=0.5,~k=1.08, ~{{V_0\over V_1}=4.6 M_P^{-1}},~\beta V_1= 1.0M_P^5$), appearing in Table 2.
 Correspondingly, we compute,